mrbrahman/rewind-replay/README.md

 # Current Features
 - Index media photos, videos and audio
+  - Indexer has the ability to run gather metadata for multiple photos at the same time.
+See `updateIndexerConcurrency` below
 - Display photos and videos on a responsive, progressive, scrollable grid
 - Search photos based on their metadata